 - broadcasting acts of worship

-- funeral services (separate guidance is available on this)
+- funeral services (separate guidance is available for funeral services)

-- marriage ceremonies and, where celebrants in a faith community undertake them, civil partnerships registrations (read the separate guidance on this)
+- marriage ceremonies and, where celebrants in a faith community undertake them, civil partnerships registrations (separate guidance is available for wedding ceremonies and civil partnership registrations)

-Opening for any permitted purposes remains subject to physical distancing and hygiene safeguards.
+Opening for any purpose remains subject to 2m physical distancing and hygiene safeguards.

-This guidance is not an instruction to reopen places of worship for any of the permitted purposes.
-Each place of worship should make its own decision about when it is ready to do this and should only reopen if this can be done safely.
-Any place of worship that is reopening must take the contents of this guidance into consideration.
+This guidance is not an instruction to open places of worship for any purpose.
+Each place of worship should make its own decision about when it is ready to do this and should only open if it is satisfied this can be done safely.
+Any place of worship that is reopening must take the contents of this guidance into consideration along with any other relevant coronavirus guidance.

 This guidance is based on scientific and medical advice at the time of writing.
 It does not constitute legal advice.
-Please ensure that you are reviewing the latest version of this guidance.
+Please ensure that you are viewing the latest version of this guidance.